 Afterall, nothing says ‘the holiday season’ more than a glass of rich and creamy old-fashioned eggnog while you hang out with friends or sit by the crackling fire!

-Pull up a chair, friends, and let’s make a classic, old-fashioned, creamy, one-pan treat.
-Have a few copies of this non-alcoholic eggnog recipe on hand to share, because everyone will ask you for it. 😂
+Pull up a chair, eggnog fans, and let’s make a classic, old-fashioned, creamy, one-pan treat.
+Have a few copies of this non-alcoholic eggnog recipe on hand to share, because the whole family (and all your friends) will ask you for it. 😂

 What is Eggnog?